GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/03_latency_tuning.md

 The maximum system latency can depend on various factors such as hardware, firmware configuration, system load, and hardware interrupt handling.
 If the maximum system latency is too high, adjustments to the system configuration will be necessary to reduce it.
 Various sources, including official documentation, guides, and talks, provide detailed guidelines for optimizing the performance of real-time Linux systems {cite}`redhat_rt_low_latency,ubuntu_rt_tuning,lfoss2022tips,elc2023preparing`.
 The LinuxCNC user manual {cite}`linuxcncdoc` also suggests several potential adjustments to reduce latency, which are detailed in the following sections.

-For our test setup, we used a Lenovo T430s laptop equipped with an Intel Core i5-3320M CPU and running Debian 12.
+For our testbed setup, we used a Lenovo T430s laptop equipped with an Intel Core i5-3320M CPU and running Debian 12.
 Additionally, we only considered the use of a slow thread with a 1 ms period.
 In this case, the latency values obtained, as shown in Figures {numref}`%s <fig:linuxcnc_latency_plot>`, {numref}`%s <fig:linuxcnc_latency_test>`, and {numref}`%s <fig:linuxcnc_latency_histogram>`, were sufficiently low without requiring any further modifications.
 However, note that for other hardware, even with the same operating system, the latency values could be higher.
 If the system latency becomes too high during LinuxCNC operation, a warning similar to {numref}`fig:linuxcnc_gui_axis_delay_warning` would appear.

 :::{figure} images/linuxcnc/linuxcnc_gui_axis_delay_warning.png
 :name: fig:linuxcnc_gui_axis_delay_warning